skiggety/skiggety-utils/README.md

 - [duh](bin/duh) - Show Directory, Username, and Hostname (in scp format).
 Useful in prompts.
 - [dashboard](PWD_BIN/dashboard) A overrideable program that summarizes the overall status for one directory location.
 - [default_dashboard](bin/default_dashboard) - Show a bunch of useful information for the current directory, especially if it's a git project.
 Also can be called by calling 'dashboard' if you don't implement your own ./PWD_BIN/dashboard
+- [devkit installer](installers/devkit) - Install just what's needed to work on these programs
 - various *git* subcommands:
   - [git-attempt-checkout](bin/git-attempt-checkout) - finds a branch by substring and checks it out quickly
   - [git-pretty-pull](bin/git-pretty-pull) - git pull with a little bit of extra information.